d-matsui/md2taiga/README.md

 ## Examples of markdown text

 You can add multiple subtasks for each user story.

-Note that the level of the user story is just one less than the level of the subtask.
+Note that the level of the user story must be just one less than the level of the subtask.

 ``` markdown
 # User Story Title